espressif/esp-idf/docs/en/api-guides/lwip.rst

 - Reducing :ref:`CONFIG_LWIP_TCPIP_RECVMBOX_SIZE`, :ref:`CONFIG_LWIP_TCP_RECVMBOX_SIZE` and :ref:`CONFIG_LWIP_UDP_RECVMBOX_SIZE` reduce memory usage at the expense of throughput, depending on usage.
 - Disable  :ref:`CONFIG_LWIP_IPV6` can save about 39 KB for firmware size and 2KB RAM when system power up and 7KB RAM when TCPIP stack running.
 If there is no requirement for supporting IPV6 then it can be disabled to save flash and RAM footprint.

+.. only:: SOC_WIFI_SUPPORTED

     If using Wi-Fi, please also refer to :ref:`wifi-buffer-usage`.

 Peak Buffer Usage
 +++++++++++++++++